Eating your own dog food

 In other words security is a state of being, a practice not a product, and it's part of the regular life of the gentleman (and ladies) on the Clapham Omnibus.
 Occasionally on the Cybershow we interview people on the street.
 Those vox pops show us a changing landscape in civil cybersecurity culture.

 In the market, trust is eroded if vendors deliberately make products insecure so they can sell "security" as an add on.
 This obvious game is rife and begs for regulation to enforce strong partition of interests.
 Safety, or at least shelter, is what we get from regulations, but it also comes from people taking personal responsibility with tech and making strong, clear demands.
-If we want to avoid more regulation people need to wise-up and stand up for their Tech Rights - ownership, repair, access to knowledge (source code) and so on.
+If we want to avoid more regulation people need to acknowledge and stand up for their Tech Rights - ownership, repair, access to knowledge (source code) and so on.

 There are so many things we don't want to be doing.
 So having others help us is how we've made sense of each other as people since the industrial revolution.
 For inter-connected modern society to prosper we need to trust one another.
 But that starts with self-trust, knowing what we want, setting limits and mastering our own way.